AtomMaterialUI/material-theme-docs/docs/configuration/custom-themes.md

 Once you're done customizing your colors, you'll need to select **Custom Theme** or **Light Custom Theme** from the _Theme Switcher_ to see your colors in action.
 Enjoy!

+### Color Scheme

+From version 7.5.2 you are now able to select a _Color Scheme_ to assign to your custom theme.
+This is particularly useful if you have "Custom Color Schemes" or schemes downloaded from the Marketplace, and want to assign them to your custom theme.

+{% include figure.html content="/screens/colorSchemeCustomTheme.png" caption="Custom Theme Color Scheme" %}

+Note: If the color scheme cannot be found (for example if you decide to use the `_@user` schemes or if you select a plugin based scheme), it will automatically revert to _Darcula_)
+{:class='card-panel warn'}

 ----
 ## Importing and Exporting Custom Themes